-401. CHURCH HISTORY.
+- 401. CHURCH HISTORY.
 The Church in the First Six Centuries.
 This course is designed to give a clear understanding of the nature of the Church established at Pentecost and developed through the ministry of the apostles, to consider the outstanding developments under the leadership of the Apostolic and Church Fathers, and to acquaint the student with the controversies and the ecumenical councils of the fourth, fifth, and sixth centuries.
 Prescribed, first year, two hours, fall semester.
 Professor Renfer.

-402. CHURCH HISTORY.
+Taught by Professor Witmer 1957. - 402.
+CHURCH HISTORY.
 The Church in the Middle Ages.
 A survey of the medieval era giving attention to various aspects of medieval civilization, the ascendency of Rome and the development of the Papacy, the reactionary and reform movements, and the Oriental churches.
 Prescribed, first year, two hours, spring semester.
 Professor Renfer.

-403. CHURCH HISTORY.
+Taught by Professor Witmer 1958. - 403.
+CHURCH HISTORY.
 The Church and the Protestant Reformation.
 The national political background of western Europe is reviewed, along with study of the contribution of the Renaissance and Humanism to the era of Reform.
 Special attention is given to the Humanists, the Reformation and Reformers in Germany, Switzerland, France and England, the Counter Reformation and Religious Wars terminating in the Peace of Westphalia.
 Prescribed, second year, two hours, fall semester.
 Professor Renfer.

-404. CHURCH HISTORY.
+Taught by Professor Nash 1957. - 404.
+CHURCH HISTORY.
 The Church in Modern Denominationalism.
 A survey of Romanism in modern times and the Protestant denominations since the Reformation.
 In addition to textbook study and lectures, with emphasis upon American denominations, research projects are aimed at an analysis of Protestant denominational sources and atomization as well as factors of present reintegration activity, with their significance to the church.
 Prescribed, second year, two hours, spring semester.
 Professor Renfer.
+Taught by Professor Nash 1958.

-451. EARLY CHURCH HISTORY.
+- 451. EARLY CHURCH HISTORY.
 The expansion of Christianity and its conflict with Judaism and paganism in the first five centuries of the era based on the study of selected patristic writings in translation.
 Courses 401 and 402, or their equivalent, are prerequisite for this course.
 Elective, two hours, fall semester, odd-numbered years.
-Professor Renfer.
+Professor Renfer. - On leave, 1957-1958. - Acting Professor of Historical Theology and Missions.